poppyjones/sikker/week3.md

 - Not a feistel structure?
   - in which half of data is used to modify the other half. then it is swapped.
-- 4 distinct word of the key are serve as round key for each round.
+- 4 distinct word of the key serve as round key for each round.
 - 4 stages: 1 permutation, 3 substitution (details p 640)
   - **Substitute bytes**: uses table known as S-box to perform byte-by-byte sub
   - **Shift rows**: permutation performed row by row